phalcon/blog/_posts/2013-04-15-phalcon-1-1-beta-released.md

 title: "Phalcon 1.1 beta released!"
 tags: [php, phalcon, "1.1", release, "1.x"]
 ---
-After ​our successful 1.0 release, we continue improving Phalcon ​with our latest release 1.1.0 (beta).
+After our successful 1.0 release, we continue improving Phalcon with our latest release 1.1.0 (beta).
 In this article, we're highlighting the most important features introduced:

 <!--more-->
 ### QueryBuilder Paginator
 In addition to the [ModelResultset](https://docs.phalcon.io/latest/en/pagination) and [NativeArray](https://docs.phalcon.io/latest/en/pagination) paginator, this version introduces the QueryBuilder paginator which uses a SQL `LIMIT`/`OFFSET` clause to obtain the requested results.
-This paginator is suitable to handle ​large datasets.
+This paginator is suitable to handle large datasets.

 ```php
 use Phalcon\Paginator\Adapter\QueryBuilder;